 Cats are not fans of limes, oranges, and lemons.
 If you live in Florida, take note.
 In fact, citrus is a repellant for cats, which is handy when you want to get a cat literally off your back.
 Say you have a cat that keeps munching away at the flowers in your garden.
-Simply spray come orange oil on those flowers and you’ll find that the problem is gone.
-Not only do they not like the smell of citrus, but they don’t like the taste either.
+Simply spray some orange oil on those flowers, and you’ll find that the problem is gone.
+Not only do they not like the smell of citrus, but they also don’t like the taste.
 If you need some privacy in the morning, eat an orange.

 4. Dirty Litter Box

 Would you like to enter into a filthy bathroom to do your business?
 Of course not, and neither do cats.
 Cats detest a dirty litter box, and often they won’t get near it if it hasn’t been cleaned for a few days.
-To get back out you, they’ll probably just relieve themselves on your expensive rug.
+They’ll probably just relieve themselves on your expensive rug to get back at you.
 Even better, they might try to find one of your favorite shoes.

 5. Bad Fish

 We hate that fishy smell, and so do our cats.
-That being said, cats really do like the taste of fresh fish, but they can’t stand the smell of fish that is a little off.
-Similar to us, cats don’t like anything that is out of date.
-And of course you know that you should never feed your cat bad fish, either.
+That being said, cats really like the taste of fresh fish, but they can’t stand the smell of fish that is a little off.
+Similar to us, cats don’t like anything that is expired.
+And, of course, you know that you should never feed your cat rotten fish, either.
 This can literally poison the little guy.

-Not only do cats not like the smell of pepper, but they don’t prefer spicy or heavily-seasoned foods in general.
+Not only do cats not like the smell of pepper, but they also don’t prefer spicy or heavily-seasoned foods.
 They perceive this smell as toxic, and that’s why all the cats in India are so unhappy.

 7. Soap and Deodorant

-We may like the clean smell of deodorant over the stinky smell of human body odor, but cats do not agree.
-Be careful with the personal cleaning products that you purchase, and also the products that you use to clean your home.
-If you’re finding that your cat isn’t going anywhere near you, then it might be that stick of deodorant that you just purchased.
+We may like the clean smell of deodorant over the stinky smell of human body odor, but cats disagree.
+Be careful with the personal cleaning products you purchase and the products you use to clean your home.
+If you’re finding that your cat isn’t going anywhere near you, it might be that stick of deodorant that you just purchased.

 8. Essential Oils

 Humans use essential oils to heal and feel calm, but cats are anything but calm when they smell them.
-This is another reason why essential oils can be key when wanting to keep your cat out of the garden or off the table.
+This is another reason essential oils can be key when keeping your cat out of the garden or off the table.
 Essential oils will strategically keep them at bay, without doing damage to the flowers or the table.
 The overpowering smell can cause a severe reaction in your cat, and ingesting them does even more harm.

 Speaking of essential oils, eucalyptus is off the list.
 Cats perceive the smell of eucalyptus to be toxic, and it’s just as bad if they ingest it.
-That means that your cat cannot accompany you to the day spa any longer.
+That means your cat can no longer accompany you to the day spa.

 10. Other Cats

-You heard that right, cats don’t like the smell of other cats.
+Cats don’t like the smell of other cats.
 They become irritated when they can smell other cats in your home, but only if it’s a new cat.
 Over time, they become accustomed to other cats that they’re living with.
-That’s why it’s important to introduce a new cat in the family very slowly.
+That’s why it’s important to slowly introduce a new cat to the family.

 What Smells Do Cats Love?

-Now that we’ve discussed what cats hate, let’s take a moment to talk about what they love.
-Every cat is different, as we’ve discussed, and that means that not all cats are going to love these fragrances, even though the majority of them will.
+Now that we’ve discussed what cats hate let’s take a moment to talk about what they love.
+As we’ve discussed, every cat is different, which means that not all cats will love these fragrances.
 We’re going to discuss 5 smells that are very popular with felines, and these can be used when your cat isn’t paying attention to you, and you need a little TLC from them.

 Top 5 Smells Cats Love

 Well, that’s obvious.
 Catnip is an herb that is beloved by cats everywhere.
-Not only can you purchase it on its own, but it also makes for a great stuffing for toys.
-Pretty much anything that you want a cat to play with, you should sprinkle with catnip.
-Say you bought a new scratcher that you’d like your cat to utilize instead of your couch, then dousing it with catnip is a great choice.
+Not only can you purchase it on its own, but it also makes for great stuffing for toys.
+You should sprinkle with catnip for anything you want a cat to play with.
+If you bought a new scratcher you’d like your cat to utilize instead of your couch, dousing it with catnip is a great choice.

 2. Chlorine and Bleach

 You might not favor that fresh, chemical smell, but cats can’t get enough of it.
 In fact, cats like most fresh smells, except for your deodorant.
-That explains why cats love to lie in fresh laundry, and why they prefer the laundry room in general.
-If you’re looking for the ideal cleaning product for your home, choose bleach in order to keep your feline happy.
+That explains why cats love to lie in fresh laundry and prefer the laundry room in general.
+If you’re looking for the ideal home cleaning product, choose bleach to keep your feline happy.